 A monthly magazine published by socialist farmer and journalist, Tom Aloysius Hickey.

 Selected manuscripts, broadsides, posters, etc. from the holdings of the Southwest Collection.

 Photographs from the Curtis Rogers Collection at The Petroleum Museum.

 Photographs from the John V. Webel Collection at The Petroleum Museum.

 Photographs from the Lee Jones, Jr. Collection at The Petroleum Museum.

 Digital Collections from the Texas Tech University Archives including various course bulletins, the Board of Regents meeting minutes, commencement programs, press releases, and various campus publications.

 Minutes for the Campus Planning Committee from 1958-

-Negatives taken by Richard Schroeder and information collected by Billy I. Ross to document stolen World War II art.
+Negatives taken by Richard Schroeder and information collected by Billy I. Ross to document recovered World War II works of art.

-Proposals for the newly established Texas Technological College.
+Site proposals created in 1923 for the location of the newly established Texas Technological College.